 Two decades of research by Tom Bulkowski show that after a falling wedge pattern is confirmed on a break of either the support or resistance line on higher volume, the price increase averages +38%.
 Once the falling wedge pattern is confirmed, traders should consider opening a long position.

-A falling wedge in a bull market fails 24% of the time.
-When a falling wedge pattern fails, the stock price fails to achieve the price target or reverses back to the breakout zone.
+A falling wedge pattern in a bull market fails 24% of the time.
+When this pattern fails, the stock price fails to achieve the price target or reverses back to the breakout zone.
 At this point, you should exit your trade.

 A Falling Wedge Pattern in a Downtrend

-The falling wedge can form within an existing bear market.
-This is usually a sign of weakness and could indicate an upcoming rally due to excessively low prices.
+A falling wedge can form within an existing bear market.
+It is usually a sign of weakness and could indicate an upcoming rally due to excessively low prices.
 Traders should be aware that this pattern may provide false signals, as it does not guarantee that the trend will continue, and prices could reverse at any time.

-You can automatically identify falling wedge patterns using TradingView.
+TradingView automatically identifies falling wedge patterns.
 Go to TradingView and click Indicators > Technicals > Patterns.
 Next, select the Falling Wedge chart pattern.
 Now, a chart with a falling wedge pattern will be clearly marked.

 There are currently two trading platforms offering falling wedge scanning and screening.
 TrendSpider and FinViz enable complete market scanning for falling wedges.
 Finviz is a good free pattern scanner, whereas TrendSpider enables full backtesting, scanning, and strategy testing for chart patterns.